ovh/docs/pages/platform/public-cloud/upload_own_image/guide.en-gb.md

 ## Objective

-OVHcloud offers Public Cloud customers ready to go images, however we also offer customers the ability to use their own images
+OVHcloud offers Public Cloud customers ready to go images, however we also offer customers the ability to use their own images.

 **This guide will provide the steps to upload your own images to your project.**